 Nearly 70 percent of the electricity delivered to Mountain Village from our electricity cooperative, San Miguel Power Association, is generated from coal, a major contributor to greenhouse gas emissions and climate change.

-In 2009, the mayors of Telluride and Mountain Village issued a challenge to the communities: generate 100 percent of our electricity from renewable sources by 2020.
+In 2009, the mayors of Telluride and Mountain Village issued a challenge to the communities: generate 100 percent of our electricity from renewable sources.

 In an effort to reach this goal, we first purchased renewable energy credits from our electricity supplier to offset 100 percent of the gondola’s electricity with an alternative energy source.
 Then we installed solar panels on gondola stations to further reduce our reliance on traditional electricity.
 The gondola totals nearly 40 percent of our usage.
 This purchase qualifies us as an Environmental Protection Agency (EPA) Green Power Partner.